ruby-grape/danger/RELEASING.md

 rake
 ```

-Check that the last build succeeded in [Travis CI](https://travis-ci.org/ruby-grape/ruby-grape-danger) for all supported platforms.
+Check that the last build succeeded in for all supported platforms.

 Increment the version, modify [lib/ruby-grape-danger/version.rb](lib/ruby-grape-danger/version.rb).